 Set Clear Expectations and Goals

 Even in an office setting, studies show that around 50% of U.S. employees struggle to have a clear understanding of what’s expected of them at work.
 You can just imagine how this confusion magnifies when working remotely.

-Setting clear expectations and goals help to diminish that confusion and enables remote team leaders to set a clearer path for their employees to follow.
-It also enables them to have a more sound basis of their team’s productivity and performance.
+In this case prioritizing speed over thoroughness leads to bugs, security vulnerabilities, or other quality issues.
 Expectations should also cover how you want and expect your team members to communicate and collaborate.
 This will go hand-in-hand with your work agreement or remote work policy.

 Focus on Outcomes and Results over Activity

-One thing managers need to overcome is the need to actually see what their teams are doing.
-Effective remote team leaders focus on outcomes and results and not on the amount of time worked.
-Sure, your teams can log as much hours as they want but are they getting their work done?
+Sure, your teams can log as many hours as they want but are they getting their work done?
 Are they meeting the goals you set out for them?
 Are they showing up to meetings when you expect them to?
 Are they communicating to you and the rest of the team as they should?
-Time worked isn’t equal to work done well.
-While time tracking helps get an idea of an employee’s work schedule and availability, it should not be treated as the ultimate basis for productivity.

 Check-in Frequently